For anyone visiting today wondering why I do what I do, I know just the guy who can begin to answer your questions about that...

 PLANTING THE SEED

-As the best teachers are passionate students of their subjects, Michael's life is becoming the story of the teacher grounding himself as a student of his greatest love - music.
+As the best teachers are passionate students of their subjects, Michael's life has become the story of the teacher grounding himself as a student of his greatest love - music.

-Michael Lyon has long embraced his work as a teacher.
-However, he is also emerging onto the world stage as a compelling singer-songwriter.
+After embracing his work as a teacher, Michel has begun emerging onto the world stage as a compelling singer-songwriter.
 His talents are flowering because of a musical seed planted in him long ago.

 FINDING THE SUN